maltesa/PomoDo/README.md

 4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a pull request

-## License

-Distributed under the AGPLv3 License.
-See `LICENSE` for more information.